-Your dentist will advise you on how often you will need to visit to have your dentures and mouth examined.
+Your dental professional will advise you on how often you will need to visit to have your dentures and oral health examined.
 Regular dental visits are necessary to ensure that the fit is still stable and the materials are still in quality condition.
 Your dentist will also clean any of your remaining teeth, and give your gums and mouth a professional treatment to prevent decay or oral diseases.

 - Learn more about dentures in Ottawa

 - Learn everything you need to know about dentures in Ottawa